venushong667/traffic-weather-service/README.md

 ### Running the app locally

 In order to run the server locally, please fill in your `google_maps.apikey` in `/config/configuration.ts` to prevent any issue.
-Guidance of getting API key is in later section.
+Please refer [this section](https://github.com/venushong667/traffic-weather-service#google-maps-api) for guidance.

 ```bash
 # development